 You can read three other lucid dreams here:

 Watch Out: Journalists Around The Globe Are In Extreme Danger.
 In this dream, I hid behind a vehicle; saw murder of a well-known American journalist; woke up and investigated slowly; and, then reported this on social media by using a relevant article.
-I plan to now reveal everything I see during my lucid dreams even if I cannot find an article about it.
+I now intend to reveal everything I see during my lucid dreams even if I cannot find an article about it.

 Creating Change.
 This post shows two dreams.
-In the lucid dream that I had while I was a teenager, I froze due to fear when I saw my husband’s (he is just a dream character; I am still single) dying near a large pond.
+In the lucid dream that I had while I was a teenager, I froze due to fear when I saw my husband (he is just a dream character; I am still single) dying near a large pond.
 During this dream, I did not learn what to do next and he continued bleeding.
 I say this because dreams are training grounds.
-I once learned how to help someone deliver a baby by using my lucid dreams.
-In the second dream that is mentioned here, I used a voice to investigate.
-I asked my spirit guide to tell me,”What will happen if I did not help out with Human Rights related issues?”
+I once learned how to help someone deliver a baby in one of my lucid dreams.
+In another dream, I used a voice to investigate.
+I asked my spirit guide to tell me, “What will happen if I did not help out with Human Rights related issues?”
 That’s when I saw or heard of a scene where Human Rights Advocates were being murdered.

 To answer my original inquiry, I researched the terms, “women+peacebuilding+better” in Google today.
-After some browsing, I found the article “Can women make the world more peaceful?
-Here is a quote:
+After some browsing, I found Laurel Stone’s article “Can women make the world more peaceful?
+Here is a quote from this article:

 Ladies and Gentlemen, I rest my case.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.